nawka12/CogNotez/README.md

 - **Statistics**: Note statistics and analytics dashboard

 ### Security & Privacy
-- **Password-Locked Notes (current state)**: Password prompts gate access to protected notes.
-Note content is not yet encrypted at rest; the password is stored as a salted PBKDF2 hash for verification only.
+- **Password-Locked Notes**: Full end-to-end encryption for protected notes.
+Note content is encrypted at rest using AES-256-GCM encryption; passwords are stored as salted PBKDF2 hashes (210,000 iterations) for verification.
-- **Encrypted Cloud Backups**: When Google Drive sync is enabled, backups are end-to-end encrypted before upload.
+- **Encrypted Cloud Backups**: When Google Drive sync is enabled, backups are end-to-end encrypted before upload using AES-256-GCM with PBKDF2 key derivation.

 ## Technology Stack